rawitat/gtypist_lessons/programming_quotes.typ

 *:G4_26
 I:Sam Morgan
-S:You code has two users: the computer, and every other person who has to work :with what you wrote.
+S:Your code has two users: the computer, and every other person who has to work :with what you wrote.

 *:G4_27